Who we are

 Mark is a qualified accountant and has over 25 years experience in a range of public-sector bodies.
 He is currently Head of Finance at The Pensions Regulator which includes responsibility for the collection of pension levies on behalf of the Department for Work and Pensions and the Pension Protection Fund.

 He has experience across a wide range of functions including programme and project management, organisational governance, government spending reviews and debt management.

-Fiona Nicol is Casework Director at The Pensions Ombudsman and a member of the Operational Executive and the Corporate Board.
+Alex manages the casework and corporate service functions at The Pensions Ombudsman.
+He is a member of both the Operational Executive and the Corporate Board.

-Claire leads the Legal Team (which combines technical pensions specialists) which advises on jurisdiction, casework, litigation, policy and pensions legislation.
-She joined The Pensions Ombudsman in November 1999 as a lawyer and then moved to Head of Legal before being appointed as Legal Director in February 2016.
+Claire leads the Legal Team (which includes technical pensions specialists).
+The Legal Team advises on jurisdiction, casework, litigation, policy and pensions legislation.
+Claire joined The Pensions Ombudsman in November 1999 as a lawyer, and then moved to Head of Legal, before being appointed as Legal Director in February 2016.

-Prior to joining The Pensions Ombudsman, Claire trained as a solicitor at Nabarro’s (now CMS) and then went to Freshfields Bruckhaus Deringer to work in the employment pensions and benefits department where she primarily specialised in pensions law.
+Prior to joining The Pensions Ombudsman, Claire trained as a solicitor at Nabarro’s (now CMS) and then worked at Freshfields Bruckhaus Deringer in the ‘employment pensions and benefits’ department, where she specialised in pensions law.

 Claire is a member of the Association of Pension Lawyers and regularly presents and gives talks on pension law issues and the work of The Pensions Ombudsman.